NFL Expert reveals his Thursday Night Football picks for Eagles vs. Giants

 Why the Giants can cover

 Rookie quarterback Jaxson Dart leads the New York offense.
 In two starts, he has completed 39 of 60 passes (65%) for 313 yards and three touchdowns with two interceptions.
-He has also carried 19 times for 109 yards (5.7 average) and one touchdown.
+He has also carried 19 times for 109 yards (5.7 average) and one touchdown as his legs have played a part in a reenergized Giants' run game.
 In a 21-18 win over the Los Angeles Chargers on Sept.
 28, he completed 13 of 20 passes (65%) for 111 yards and one touchdown.
 He also carried 10 times for 54 yards and a score.

 Rookie running back Cam Skattebo heads the Giants' ground attack.
 The fourth-round draft pick has played all five games, carrying 63 times for 240 yards (3.8 average) and two touchdowns.
-He also has 18 receptions for 143 yards.
+He also has 18 receptions for 143 yards as he leads all rookie running backs in receiving yards.
 In the win over the Chargers, he carried 25 times for 79 yards.
 He carried 10 times for 60 yards and a score in a 22-9 loss to the Kansas City Chiefs on Sept.
 21. See which team to back at SportsLine.

 New users can also check out the latest FanDuel bonus code to get $300 in bonus bets after placing a $5 bet: